DcodeTheCulture/DcodeTheCulture/README.md

 - 👋 Hi, My name is Denzel Dulin
 - 👀 I’m a software engineer/ front-end
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on any projects that can help me with my development to become a software engineer
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me: You can reach me by email at ddulinnxg@gmail.com

 <!---